 The forecast of passenger enplanements serves as a basis to define airside, commercial terminal, and landside facility needs.
 Three methodologies were employed to produce passenger enplanement forecasts for analysis, including trend-line, regression, and market-share analysis.
 The preferred enplanement forecast was selected to be a composite forecast based on the average of the 10-year trend-line and market-share analysis forecasts.
 The regression analysis was excluded due to low correlations, deeming it unreliable.
 This composite forecast provides the long-term growth rate of passenger enplanements at 3.3 percent from the base year through the end of the planning period.
 However, based on discussions with the Sanford Airport Authority (SAA), it was determined that passenger enplanements will grow at a higher rate in the short-term, then slow in the medium- and long-term.
-Therefore, a 5.0 percent growth rate was applied from the base year through 2020, while a 3.0 percent growth rate was applied from 2020 to 2037.
-These differing growth rates culminate to a 3.3 percent growth rate throughout the planning period as previously stated.
+Therefore, a 5.0 percent growth rate was applied from the base year through 2020, while a 3.0 percent growth rate was applied from the base year through stated.
 Table 1-1 summarizes the preferred passenger enplanement forecast